 Spectroscopy is well-suited for measuring polymer identities.
 It provides rapid, accurate, and non-destructive material analysis for industrial and research applications.

-The SM-3500 is a portable, full range UV/VIS/NIR spectrometer that can be used to:
+The SR-3500 is a portable, full range UV/VIS/NIR spectrometer that can be used to:

 - Accurately identify plastics for recycling to avoid contamination and potential processing problems